 - Distracted Driving (phone)

-How to File a Truck Accident Claim
+Filing a Semi-Truck Accident Claim

 Before filing your claim, you must be able to prove without a doubt that there was an individual or a group of individuals whose negligence caused you pain and suffering.
 If you can do that, you may proceed with legal action.